ChilliCream/hotchocolate-docs/website/versioned_docs/version-9.1.0-preview.39/aspnet.md

 ## ASP .Net Framework

 The ASP .Net Framework implementation is implemented modular on top of OWIN.
 This means that each protocol that we have implemented is represented by a specific middleware that is provided as a separate package.
-Fear not we also provide a meta-package that bundles all the middlewares together.
+Fear not we also provide a meta-package that bundles all the middleware components together.

 > Currently there is no support for the subscription websockets protocol an ASP .Net Framework

-If you just want to get started add the `HotChocolate.AspNetClassic` package.
+If you just want to get started adding the `HotChocolate.AspNetClassic` package.

 Next add the schema and all needed services for the middleware components: